 So, is Mercari legit?
 Yes.
-But like any third-party platform, low barriers to entry make it an easy target for counterfeiters.
+But like any third-party marketplace, low barriers to entry make it an easy target for counterfeiters.
 From fake sneakers and designer bags to electronics and skincare, infringers are increasingly using Mercari to pass off unauthorized goods as the real thing.

 Wondering how to report someone on Mercari for selling fakes?
 This guide explains the risks of resale market counterfeit activity and how to take action against it quickly and effectively.